Ashleigh Jordan Gets Her Blood Pumping In Figure-Hugging Shorts For ‘Total Burn’ Workout

-Ashleigh Jordan is a fitness model who often takes to popular social media platform Instagram to post inspiring photos and workout videos that are designed to motivate her 3.2 million followers to reach their fitness goals.
-Recently, she has been posting workouts that are at-home friendly and don’t require the use of a gym or specialized equipment due to the coronavirus outbreak that has forced millions to isolate themselves in their homes.
-On Thursday, March 19, the Instagram sensation posted her latest video, which she claimed would kick her followers’ booties.
+Ashleigh Jordan is a fitness model who often takes to popular social media platform Instagram to post inspiring photos and workout videos designed to motivate her 3.2 million followers to reach their fitness goals.
+Due to the coronavirus outbreak that has forced millions to isolate themselves in their homes, she has been posting workouts that are at-home friendly and don’t require the use of a gym or specialized equipment.
+On Thursday, the Instagram sensation posted her latest video, which she claimed would kick her followers’ booties.

 View this post on Instagram